jamesmcleish/James-McLeish-CV/README.md

 - Project managed the launching of our web-application.( https://www.nanoflex.uk/ )

 #### Communication
 I pitched my company against 50,000 applicants to achieve a spot in an accelerator based in Boston that was made up of 28 participants.
 While there I continued to pitch the company to people in the VC community and to successful founders.
 I recieved a lot of feedback and was able to effectively use it to improve our company.
-I think that my ability to listen and to talk allows me to work well in a team.

 #### Process Based work for solving problems
 I completed a degree in mathematics.
 This required a lot of patience and a strong approach to problem solving.
 It taught me to break down larger problems into smaller ones and to thin about different possible approaches to a solution before jumping in.
 I believe this has helped me get into a good software developer mindset from early on.

-#### Another skill

 ## Education

 #### Makers Academy (January 2023 to April 2023)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, DDT, MVC, DDD
 - Agile/XP
 - Ruby, JavaScript, React, MongoDB, SQL (PostgreSQL)